Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 The employer must comply with the dismissal for personal reasons.

-If the misconduct has caused injury to the employer, the employee may be ordered to make good the damage by paying the employer damages.
+If the misconduct has caused injury to the employer, the employee may be ordered by the judge to compensate him by paying the employer damages.

 No, the employee does not receive a notice allowance.
-Serious misconduct deprives the employee of the rules concerning notice.
+Gross negligence deprives the employee of the rules concerning the notice.

-Yes, the employee receives a Compensatory leave with pay if he fulfills the conditions to benefit from it.
+Yes, the employee receives a compensatory allowance for paid leave if he meets the conditions.

 An employee who disagrees with his employer on the nature of the fault and on the dismissal may to refer the matter to the labor council.